Explore Ventisquero Colgante: The Hanging Glacier at Queulat National Park

 Queulat National Park has neither been discovered nor colonized, so it still remains as a remote and unexplored part of Chile.
 The park was opened to the public on October 13, 1983, and the most popular attraction in this park is Ventisquero Colgante, aka the Hanging Glacier.

-Queulat National Park is 23-kilometers away from its nearest town, Puyuhuapi, a beautiful and peaceful fishing village.
+The hanging glacier in Queulat National Park is 23-kilometers away from its nearest town, Puyuhuapi, a beautiful and peaceful fishing village.
 It is a remote place for travelers to enjoy aquamarine sports, fishing trips, spa treatments, and craftsmanship.

 Getting to Queulat National Park: a dreadful road trip in Patagonia